 Desert Storm/Operation Joint Endeavor (Bosnia Region)/Operation Joint Guard contributions.
 For information about reporting contributions for a prior year made by a qualifying Desert Storm/Shield individual, see Notice 91-17, 1991-1 C.B.
 319, and the 1994 Form 5498 instructions.
 The instructions for filing Form 5498 for Desert Storm/Shield participants also apply to participants of Operation Joint Endeavor (Bosnia Region).
 However, substitute "JE" for Joint Endeavor or "JG" for Joint Guard for "DS" in those instructions.
 Corrected Form 5498.
-If you filed a Form 5498 with the IRS and later discover that there is an error on it you must correct

-Corrected Form 5498.
 If you filed a Form 5498 with the IRS and later discover that there is an error on it, you must correct it as soon as possible.
 See part I under General Instructions on page 9.
 For example, if you reported contributions as rollover contributions in box 2, and you later discover that part of the contribution was not eligible to be rolled over and was a regular contribution that should have been reported in box 1, you must file a corrected Form 5498.

 Statements to participants.
-By February 1, 1999, trustees or issuers of any IRA must provide participants with a statement of the December 31, 1998, value of the participant's account in any written format.
-Trustees of SIMPLEs also must provide a statement of the account activity by February 1.
-Contribution information for an Ed IRA also must be provided by February 1, 1999.
-Contribution information for all other types of IRAs must be provided by June 1, 1999.
+By January 31, 2000, trustees or issuers of any IRA must provide participants with a statement of the December 31, 1999, value of the participant's account in any written format.
+Trustees of SIMPLEs also must provide a statement of the account activity by January 31.
+Contribution information for an Ed IRA also must be provided by January 31, 2000.
+Contribution information for all other types of IRAs must be provided by May 31, 2000.
 You are not required to provide information to the IRS or to participants as to whether a contribution is deductible or nondeductible.
-In addition, the participant is not required to tell you whether a contribution is deductible or nondeductible.
+In addition, the participant is not required to tell you whether a contribution is deductible.

-If you furnished a statement of the fair market value of the account to the participant by February 1, 1999, and no contributions, including rollovers and Roth conversion amounts, were made for 1998, you need not furnish another statement (or Form 5498) to the participant to report zero contributions.
-However, you must file Form 5498 with the IRS by June 1, 1999, to report the December 31, 1998, fair market value of the account.
-This rule also applies to beneficiary accounts under the inherited IRA rules below.
+If you furnished a statement of the fair market value of the account to the participant by January 31, 2000, and no contributions, including rollovers, recharacterizations, or Roth conversion amounts, were made for 1999, you need not furnish another statement (or Form 5498) to the participant to report zero contributions.
+However, you must file Form 5498 with the IRS by May 31, 2000, to report the December 31, 1999, fair market value of the account.
+This rule also applies to beneficiary accounts under the inherited IRA rules on page 41.